andreamanzini/RecommendationSystem/README.md

 movies by predicting the missing ratings.
 To this end, we implement 16 different models.
 A modified version of Singular Value Decomposition (SVD++) performs the best among these models.
-It achieves a score of 0:97738 on Kaggleâ€™s validation set.
+It achieves a score of 0.97738 on Kaggle’s validation set.
 In order to improve our predictions even further, we implement a ridge regression model that predicts ratings based on the predictions of 13 different models.
-We obtain a slight improvement over SVD++, increasing our accuracy score to 0.97368 on Kaggleâ€™s validation set.
+We obtain a slight improvement over SVD++, increasing our accuracy score to 0.97368 on Kaggle’s validation set.

 ## Setting up the environment